Nairn: Sports and athletics

-Nairn has three local football teams Nairn County of Station Park on Balblair Road, who play in the Highland Football League established in 1914 and Nairn St. Ninian, who are members of the Scottish Junior Football Association and are based at Showfield Park.
-The Nairn St Ninian Women's team was established in 2016 play in the Scottish Women's Football league.
+Nairn has three local football teams.
+Nairn County of Station Park on Balblair Road play in the Highland Football League established in 1914 and Nairn St. Ninian, who are members of the Scottish Junior Football Association, are based at Showfield Park.
+The Nairn St Ninian Women's team, established in 2016, play in the Scottish Women's Football league.

 The Nairn County Cricket Club have been members of the North of Scotland Cricket Association since it was founded in 1893.
 The club plays and hosts at the pavilion in Nairn links and holds a yearly Kwik Cricket Competition for all the schools in the Nairn area with an aim for junior development and encouragement of young people joining the sport.

-Nairn is known as a golfing destination, with two 18 hole Championship golf courses.
-One of these, The Nairn Golf Club was established in 1887.
+Nairn is known as a golfing destination, with two 18-hole Championship golf courses.
+One of these, The Nairn Golf Club, was established in 1887.
 Its designers include Archie Simpson, Old Tom Morris and James Braid.
 It has hosted many tournaments culminating in the 1999 Walker Cup and was the venue for the 2012 Curtis Cup.
-The second is Nairn Dunbar Golf Club established in 1899 host of the World One-Arm Golfers Championship, British Seniors Amateur Championship and The 91st Boys Amateur Championship.
+The second is Nairn Dunbar Golf Club, established in 1899 and host of the World One-Arm Golfers Championship, British Seniors Amateur Championship and The 91st Boys Amateur Championship.

-Nairn is home to the Nairn St Ninian Bowling club on Viewfield Drive established in May 1961 and a second Nairn Bowling Club, Bowls Scotland Silver Mark accredited club, on Albert Street.
+Nairn is home to the Nairn St Ninian Bowling club on Viewfield Drive, established in 1961, and Bowls Scotland Silver Mark accredited club, on Albert Street.

-Being on the coast Nairn enjoys easy access to the North sea and as such has had a sailing club since 1968.
-It has a membership club house at Nairn harbour but that is not the only seafaring club in Nairn.
-Nairn Coastal Rowing Club organised under The Scottish Coastal Rowing Association was established in 2017 and merged with the Ardersier Boat Club in November 2018 hosting two 22 ft (6.5m) long by 5 ft 8in (1.7m) beam (width) boats.
-Another modern addition to Nairn's sporting landscape is the Nairn Boxing Club established in 2019 hosting professional boxer Adian Williamson in the High Street gym.
+Being on the coast Nairn enjoys easy access to the North Sea and has had a sailing club since 1968.
+It has a membership clubhouse at Nairn harbour.
+Nairn Coastal Rowing Club, organised under The Scottish Coastal Rowing Association, was established in 2017 and merged with the Ardersier Boat Club in November 2018.
+It hosts two 22 ft (6.5m) long by 5 ft 8in (1.7m) beam (width) boats.
+Another modern addition to Nairn's sporting landscape is the Nairn Boxing Club, established in 2019.
+It hosted professional boxer Adian Williamson in the High Street gym.